ilri/cgspace-submission-guidelines/content/terms/cg-contributor-initiative/index.md

 title: 'CGIAR Initiatives'
 field: 'cg.contributor.initiative'
 slug: 'cg-contributor-initiative'
-description: 'CGIAR Initiatives(s) associated with this item.
-Use this to show that an Initiative funded this item.'
+description: 'CGIAR Initiatives(s) that contributed funding to this item.
+Note: these are not thematic areas.
+Please double check before tagging these.'
 required: False
 vocabulary: 'cg-contributor-initiative.txt'
 policy: 'Controlled, with values from vocabulary.'